pbnj/awesome-podcasts/README.md

 > Podcasts related to Operations and DevOps

+- [All Things DevOps](https://allthingsdevops.bigbinary.com) - We discuss all things related to devops
 - [Arrested DevOps](https://www.arresteddevops.com/) - ADO is the podcast that helps you achieve understanding, develop good practices, and operate your team and organization for maximum DevOps awesomeness
+- [Azure DevOps](http://azuredevopspodcast.clear-measure.com) - A show for developers and devops professionals shipping software using Microsoft technologies
 - [Devops Cafe](http://devopscafe.org/) - Podcast with John Willis &amp; Damon Edwards
 - [DevOps Chat](https://devops.com/) - Where the world meets DevOps
 - [DevOps Mastery](http://www.devopsmastery.com/) - This podcast is all about doing the DevOps thing.
 We are here to help you get from a DevOps newbie to being a DevOps Master
 - [DevOps on AWS Radio](https://stelligent.com/tag/podcasts/) - DevOps on AWS Radio covers topics on applying DevOps principles and practices such as Continuous Delivery on the AWS cloud
 - [DevOps Radio](http://media.blubrry.com/devops_radio/www.devopsradio.libsyn.com/podcast) - Covering all things related to software delivery
+- [Discussing DevOps Details](https://itunes.apple.com/us/podcast/discussing-devops-details/id1274201992) - A podcast for professionals looking to uncover all angles of the DevOps world and create more efficient, more effective and more successful organizations
 - [Docker for .NET Developers](http://s.ch9.ms/Series/Docker-for-NET-Developers) - An overview of what .NET developers need to know to build containerized applications using Docker
 - [DockerCast](https://www.docker.com/) - Dockercast is the official Docker Podcast which covers a wide range of topics including products, projects and contributions from active community members and partners with our host, Docker’s very own – John Willis
 - [Mobycast](https://prodockertraining.com/mobycast/) - A weekly conversation about Docker, AWS, and building distributed systems